-This guide supports retirement village operators meet their obligations under Rule 10 of the Rules of Conduct in the Regulation.
+This guide is to support retirement village operators meet their obligations under Rule 10 of the Rules of Conduct in the Regulation.
 It provides information and resources to inform a strategy to improve the detection and response to abuse of an older person in your retirement village.